 How To Apply For VA Disability Compensation

-For the fastest service you should apply online through the VETS.GOV website, you should submit supporting documents with your claim for benefits.
+For the fastest service you should apply online through the VA.GOV website, you should submit supporting documents with your claim for benefits.
 You should send the VA copies of medical evidence (both military and civilian), your discharge paperwork, and anything else you may think is necessary.
 Remember, you can never provide the VA too much information!

 In certain circumstances you can apply for benefits before being discharged from the military, please visit our Pre-Discharge Program for Disability Compensation page for details.